tamilselvanarjun/auto-ed/docs/mod3.rst

 IX.
 Exercise
 ------------

-Let's return to the function that we used the computational tool to dynamically visualize the steps of the reverse mode.
+Let's return to the function that we previously used the visualization tool to dynamically traverse the steps of the reverse mode.

 .. math::
         f(x, y) = xy + \exp(xy)